simras/CLAP/README.md

 4. Install pyicos (https://bitbucket.org/regulatorygenomicsupf/pyicoteo)

-5. Download mapping indexes and other files from (https://sid.erda.dk/share_redirect/FOATbg5v14), copy to the folder CLAP, unpack and and merge with folder CLAP/resources
+5. Download mapping indexes and other files from (https://sid.erda.dk/share_redirect/FOATbg5v14), copy to the folder CLAP, unpack and and merge with folder CLAP/resources (it should happen automatically)

 6. Set paths in scripts/CLAP.sh
 Mapper: bwa-pssm (set path of executable) <BR>
-Mapping index: Set minimum read length for the species in question
+Mapping index: Set minimum read length for the species in question <BR>

 ## 3. USAGE
 All scripts are provided as are and will not be maintained or supported.<BR>